-- a.
-Tutors
+- Tutors

-- b.
-Mentors
+- Mentors

-- c.
-Group counseling
+- Group counseling

-- d.
-School Uniform assistance
+- Uniform assistance

-- e.
-Access to social service agencies such as food banks, temporary housing and outside counseling agencies
+- Access to social service agencies

+- Walk-in counseling

+- Crisis support

-- f.
-LSC (Lamar Success Center) A classroom with a teacher where a student that may need to slowly transition back to their schedule, due to medical or personal reasons.
-A referral may also be made by a staff member, parent or student.
+- LSC (Lamar Success Center) A classroom with a teacher where a student that may need to slowly transition back to their schedule, due to medical or personal reasons.
+A referral may be made by a staff member, parent or student.
 Approval must be made through Ms. Tello (SSC Coordinator/Asst.
-Principal) or Mr. Jackson (Dean of Students).
+Principal or Mr. Jackson, Dean of Students).

-- g.
-The Bridge A classroom with a teacher for students that have violated the Student Code of Conduct and have been found in possession of drugs or drug paraphernalia.
+- The Bridge A classroom with a teacher for students that have violated the Student Code of Conduct and have been found in possession of drugs or drug paraphernalia.
 Time required: 45 successful days.
 Approval must be made through Mr. Jackson.